-It may be appropriate to suggest an additional off-scale when one of the three categories of review demonstrates exceptional achievement but the same level of accomplishment is not present in all three areas of review.
+It may be appropriate for the Department to suggest an additional off-scale when one of the three categories of review demonstrates exceptional achievement but the same level of accomplishment is not present in all three areas of review.
 Alternatively, an off-scale may also be appropriate when all areas of review are substantially above expectations.
 Departments should not propose additional off-scale except in cases where achievements clearly met these high standards.
 Candidate may discuss this possibility with their Chair if they feel their record warrants this distinction.
 It is not permitted to recommend an off-scale salary unaccompanied by a positive recommendation on a merit increase or promotion.
-A deferral, a quinquennial, an appraisal or a reappointment file may not be combined with a vote recommending an off-scale, except as described below for a quinquennial at a barrier step.